benschw/benschw.github.io/_drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown

 #### then:
 	success!

-_n.b. this test would only pass if I added a bunch of file extensions and tech words to my library..._
+Oops! this test would only pass if I added a bunch of file extensions and tech words to my library...

+	$ cli-unit _drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown
+	--- FAIL: this post should not have spelling errors exit status 255:
+	Fail (2/3 tests successful)

+But it did verify those `figlet` tests! _(the rendered output example, since all other examples aren't actually markdown, just code blocks.)_